 Before the 17th century scientists believed that there was no such thing as the "speed of light".
 They thought that light could travel any distance in no time at all.
-Later, several attempts were made to measure that speed:
+Later, several attempts were made to measure that speed.

-We discovered that when the geocentric frame is inertial 12000 Lunar Orbits/Earth Day becomes equivalent to the speed of light.
+When the geocentric frame is inertial 12000 Lunar Orbits/Earth Day becomes equivalent to the speed of light.

 Effect of gravity on the measured speed of light.